-Validity: Degree to which an instrument measures what it is supposed to measure.
-In contrast to reliability, the measurement does not always have to be similar.
+Validity: The degree to which an instrument measures what it is supposed to measure.
+In contrast to the reliability, the measurement does not always have to be similar.
 When an instrument is both valid and reliable, the tool is most accurately capturing the information researchers are looking to collect.

 Responsiveness: Ability of an instrument to accurately detect change as it has occurred.
-To measure responsiveness, an instrument must be reliable, and include items that are likely to change.
-The instrument must allow for these changes to be score for improvement, or lack thereof.
+To measure responsiveness, an instrument must be reliable and include items that are likely to change.
+The instrument must allow for these changes to be scored for improvement or lack thereof.

 Positive Predictive Value (PPV): Probability that patients with a positive self-reporting screening truly have the disease.

 Negative Predictive Value (NPV): Probability that patients with a negative self-reporting screening truly don’t have the disease.